Why Compare Vajracast and Wowza?

 Wowza Streaming Engine

-Vajra Cast uses a subscription model.
+Vajracast uses a subscription model.
 All features are included.
 There are no feature-gated add-ons.
 Hardware transcoding, failover, monitoring, API access, and Docker/Kubernetes support are all part of the base product.

 Deployment